openxrlab/xrsfm/README.md

 python3 ./scripts/auto_reconstruction.py --data_path ${your_data_path}$.
 ```

-## Build your own ARDemo
+## Build ARDemo

-In addition to the reconstruction function, we have built a complete process to facilitate users to build location-based ardemo.
-For details, please refer to [ARDemo](http://doc.openxrlab.org.cn/openxrlab_docment/ARDemo/ARdemo.html#).
+In addition to the reconstruction function, OpenXRLab project also provides localization function.
+Users can build a simple cloud-end combined ARDemo.
+For more information, please refer to [ARDemo](http://doc.openxrlab.org.cn/openxrlab_docment/ARDemo/ARdemo.html#).

 ## License